-The Regional Land Transport Plan (RLTP) contains 30-year strategic objectives, 10-year headline targets and 10-year investment plans for Otago and Southland's transport network.
+The Otago Southland Regional Land Transport Plans (RLTP) set out the objectives, targets and investment plans for transport in our region.

 The Otago and Southland Regional Transport Committees (RTCs) prepare Regional Land Transport Plans for Otago Regional Council and Environment Southland.